debuggd-dev/MeshCoreOne/README.md

 # MeshCore One

-An unofficial MeshCore client built for iOS in Swift.
+A MeshCore client built for iOS in Swift.
 Disclaimer: Built entirely with AI.

 Join the beta on TestFlight or sideload using unsigned IPA files under [Releases](https://github.com/Avi0n/MeshCoreOne/releases).